emacs-mirror/emacs/mps/manual/source/reference/index.rst

     with the arena.
 It receives four arguments:

     *ref* points to a reference in a root.
 The reference points to something in the arena.
-If the root is :term:`exact` then the reference points to the start of an allocated block, but if the root is :term:`ambiguous` it might point to somewhere in the middle of an allocated block.
+If the root is :term:`exact <exact reference>` then the reference points to the start of an allocated block, but if the root is :term:`ambiguous <ambiguous reference>` it might point to somewhere in the middle of an allocated block.

     *root* is the description of the root which contains *ref*.